Estate Planning in Flux: How to Adapt to Possible Gift Tax Exemption Change

 Be ready for potential changes in tax laws and adjust your plans as needed.

-Estate planning tips for estates valued between $14 million and $28 million
+Estate planning tips for couples with estates valued between $14 million and $28 million

 In 2024, each person has a $13.61 million estate and gift tax exemption ($13.99 million in 2025), giving married couples a combined $27.22 million exemption ($27.98 million in 2025).
 Couples with $14 million to $28 million need careful planning to use these exemptions effectively while maintaining sufficient assets for their lifestyle.